wang-tianjing/wang-tianjing.github.io/_pages/about.md

 Recent Highlights
 ======
 - Jun.
-2020: Dr. Hang Shen was invited to join the Editorial Board of  Mathematical Problems in Engineering (SCI-Indexed).
+2020: Dr. Hang Shen was invited to join the Editorial Board of 《Mathematical Problems in Engineering》 (SCI-Indexed).
 - Jun.
 2020: **Natural Science Foundation of Jiangsu Province** has been approved to be funded form 2020/07-2022/06.
 - Apr.
 2020: Congrats!!!
 Graduate student Yue Wang has been recommended by the Postgraduate Research & Practice Innovation Program of Jiangsu Province (RMB 15,000) in the year 2020.
 - Nov.
 2019: Congrats!!
 Graduate student Yiren Gu has been elected as **National Scholarship Fellow** (RMB 20,000) in the year 2019.